 Don is a nationally recognized expert in postsecondary planning and college success.
 He has an acute understanding of the learner experience, as well as ways in which schools across the K-16 spectrum can develop innovative programs in order to foster learner success and increase economic mobility, especially for those from historically underrepresented populations.
-He deeply believes in the combination of technology and interpersonal relationships as a means to improve learner outcomes.
+He believes deeply in the combination of technology and interpersonal relationships as a means to improve learner outcomes.

-Prior to his work at the Lab, Don founded CollegeSnapps, a Washington, D.C. based education technology startup company.
+Prior to his work at the Lab, Don founded CollegeSnapps, a Washington, D.C.-based education technology startup company.
 He also served as the Director of Education for the National Association for College Admission Counseling (NACAC), where he created educational opportunities for high school counselors and college admission professionals including Critical Components, NACAC’s first new conference in over 20 years.

 Don began his work as a school counselor and brings his roots in psychology and history of transforming student perspectives to the Lab’s innovation and design practices.